MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/error_handling.md

 * `GRPC_STATUS_UNKNOWN` - The server threw an unhandled exception.

 ### Google Error model
-The above error model, standard to gRPC, it's very limited and lacks of enough error detail. gRPC recommends that API designers follow the [Google Error Model](https://cloud.google.com/apis/design/errors).
+The above error model, standard to gRPC, it's very limited and lacks of enough error detail. gRPC recommends that API designers follow the [Google API Error Model][].
 It's the protocol-agnostic mechanism to express errors used by Google, both in HTTP and gRPC APIs.

 When a client makes a request, the response might _union field_ of either:
 * type `status`, when the request failed.